Cathedral of St. Michael and St. Gudula: 19th century–present

+Following the French period, the interior decoration was restored and renewed from 1804 onwards: on this occasion, the church received a black and white marble floor from Lobbes Abbey.
+The stucco decoration was removed in 1819–20, and a neo-Gothic rood screen, designed by the architect Charles Vander Straeten, was installed in 1828.

 The church was designated a historic monument on 5 March 1936.
 In the mid-20th century, it was narrowly spared during the building of the North–South connection, a major railway link through central Brussels.
 On that occasion, a large forecourt, known as the Parvis Sainte-Gudule/Sinter-Goedelevoorplein, was built in front of it.
 It was not until 1962, with the creation of the Archdiocese of Mechelen–Brussels, that the collegiate church was promoted to the rank of co-cathedral, when it became the Archbishop's seat, together with St. Rumbold's Cathedral in Mechelen.
 The church's current patron saints, Saint Michael and Saint Gudula, are also those of the City of Brussels.

 Restoration work was carried out in the 19th century under the direction of the architect Tilman-François Suys who, from 1839 to 1845, restored the towers and portals, and again in the 20th century under the direction of Jean Rombaux, then Victor Gaston Martiny, chief architect-town planner of the Province of Brabant and member of the Royal Committee for Monuments and Sites.
 The cathedral was once again thoroughly restored between 1983 and 1999.
 On those occasions, archaeological excavations were undertaken, which led to the discovery of remains of the Romanesque church and crypt underneath the current choir.